Convent School Hit by Russian Teen Bomber Was Slammed as a ‘Hellish Place’

 One parent told Andrei Kurayev, protodeacon of the Russian Orthodox Church who spoke with The Daily Beast on Monday, that the institution was “the worst school” his children had ever attended. “[I] believe my children were badly damaged there,” he wrote to Kurayev.

-Responding to The Daily Beast’s request for a phone interview with the monastery’s head nun, Mother Klavdi, a member of the monastery said: “The young man with bomb has died, tragically.
+Responding to The Daily Beast’s request for a phone interview with the convent’s head nun, Mother Klavdi, a member of the convent said: “The young man with bomb has died, tragically.
 The Mother did not bless us to give any more comments.”
 On Monday afternoon, official reports denied that Struzhenkov had died.
-The monastery’s attacker reportedly lost his leg in the explosion, and doctors are still fighting for his life in an intensive care unit.
+The attacker reportedly lost his leg in the explosion, and doctors are still fighting to save him in an intensive care unit.

-The school is about 300 meters away from the doors of the monastery, which is made up of some 40 nuns.
-Terrified by the explosion, schoolkids ran to the monastery’s courtyard into the freezing cold without their winter coats.
-Ambulances later rushed 8 wounded students to hospitals.
+The school is about 300 meters away from the doors of the convent, which is home to some 40 nuns.
+Terrified by the explosion, schoolkids ran to the convent courtyard in the freezing cold without their winter coats.
+Ambulances later rushed eight wounded students to hospital.

 “This is a shockingly sad tragedy.
 We have seen attacks by suicide bombers on Russian state institutions for many years but most of them were performed by members of radical Islamist groups and not by Orthodox believers,” Oleg Orlov, the chair of Memorial, Russia’s leading human rights organization, told The Daily Beast.